nostradomus/LHCreate-2017/README.md

 ## How

 A heterogeneous mix of enthusiastic people, who never met each other before, have been put together in a blue container for two days.
 Ok, let's give them some names...
 Claudia, James,  Laura, Maëlys, Marina and Carl started brainstorming on the subject.
-After a couple of hours of crazy ideas from the physicists, engineers and IT'ers, they hit the brakes, and started involving their artistic designers.
+After a couple of hours of crazy ideas from the [Cern](https://home.cern) physicists, engineers and IT'ers, they hit the brakes, and started involving their artistic designers from [IPAC Design](https://www.ipac-design.ch) in Geneva.
 Now things really got moving.
-Finally, an interactive, scientifically correct exhibit, which also looked good, was born !
+Finally, an interactive, scientifically correct exhibit, which also looks good, was born !

 ### :sparkles: :sparkles: :sparkles: :sparkles: :sparkles: :sparkles: The inverse escape room game - Break into CERN ! :sparkles: :sparkles: :sparkles: :sparkles: :sparkles: :sparkles: